Ufuk Akyol

-Ufuk Akyol (born 27 August 1997) is a German professional footballer who plays as a defender for Süper Lig club Antalyaspor.
+Ufuk Akyol (born 27 August 1997) is a German professional footballer who plays as a midfielder for Esenler Erokspor, on loan from Süper Lig club Konyaspor.

 Career

 Akyol is a youth product of the academies of the German clubs Stuttgart and Heidenheim.
 He moved to the Turkish club Fatih Karagümrük on 22 April 2016, signing a professional contract.
 He made his professional debut in a 1-0 Süper Lig win over Göztepe S.K. on 18 August 2019.
 On 13 May 2019, he transferred to Antalyaspor after 3 seasons with Fatih Karagümrük.

 International career

 Born in Germany, Akyol is of Turkish descent.
 He is a youth international for Germany, having played for the Germany U16s and Germany U17s.
 He has expressed an interest in playing for the Turkey national team.